MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ## SYNTAX

 ### Query (cdxml) (Default)

 ```
 Set-ClusterAffinityRule [[-Name] <String[]>] [-RuleType <RuleType>] [-Enabled <UInt32>]
  [-CimSession <CimSession[]>] [-ThrottleLimit <Int32>] [-AsJob] [-PassThru] [<CommonParameters>]
 ```

 ### InputObject (cdxml)

 ```
 Set-ClusterAffinityRule -InputObject <CimInstance[]> [-RuleType <RuleType>] [-Enabled <UInt32>]
  [-CimSession <CimSession[]>] [-ThrottleLimit <Int32>] [-AsJob] [-PassThru] [<CommonParameters>]
 ```

 ## DESCRIPTION

 This cmdlet is used to Enabled or Disable an affinity rule.
 This can also be used to change the RuleType.

 ## EXAMPLES

 ### Example 1

 ```powershell
 Set-ClusterAffinityRule -Name AffinityRule1 -Enabled -Cluster Cluster1
 ```

+This example enables the cluster affinity rule named AffinityRule1.

 ## PARAMETERS

 ### -AsJob

 Runs the cmdlet as a background job.
 Use this parameter to run commands that take a long time to complete.